rice-solar-physics/ebtelplusplus/docs/index.rst

 EBTEL computes quick and accurate solutions for spatially-averaged quantities, allowing efficient insight into how these monolithic structures evolve.
 EBTEL also calculates the differential emission measure (DEM) for both the transition region and the corona.
 Details regarding this formulation can be found in :cite:t:`klimchuk_highly_2008`.
+For a more detailed overview of the model, see :ref:`ebtelplusplus-topic-guide-derivation`.

 Installation
 ------------